-The City of Cape Coral is the second largest city in Florida by land mass (120 square miles), which includes 1,698.44 centerline miles of roadways, the clear majority of which are local and residential.
+The City of Cape Coral is one the largest cities in Florida by landmass (120 square miles), which includes 1,698.44 centerline miles of roadways1, the clear majority of which are local and residential.
 One State Road and three County Roads also pass through the City.
 There are also 219 miles of sidewalks and growing, more than 120 miles of bike lanes, bike paths, and multi-use paths, more than 90 miles of interconnected bike routes, a 49-mile circular route around the perimeter of city, and 400 miles of beautiful canals.